What I Spend in a Week as a Graduate

 Although fixing your energy tariff might sound like a no-brainer, as that way you’ll not have an unexpected price rise, there can also be some setbacks.
 Below, we’ve listed the pros and cons you should consider before taking that step.

 ✅Price certainty.
-When you fix your tariff, you know exactly how much you’ll be charged for your use.
+When you fix your tariff, you know exactly how much you’ll be charged for your use, which is perfect for budgeting.

 ✅Protection against price rises.
-While you’re still within your fixed contract, your energy supplier cannot increase the price you pay per unit or the standing charge, unless there’s changes to the energy market, which will be stated within your agreement.
+While you’re still within your fixed contract, your energy supplier cannot increase the price you pay per unit or the standing charge, unless there are changes to the energy market, which will be stated within your agreement.

 ✅Peace of mind.
 While everyone else ’s prices might be increasing around you, you can rest easy, knowing you’ve locked yours and you’ll be paying the same amount.